-Child Health Plan Plus (CHP+) is a public health insurance program for low-income children ages 18 and younger and pregnant women who earn too much to qualify for Medicaid, but cannot afford private health insurance.
-Note: Medicaid and Child Health Plan Plus (CHP+) are both public health insurance programs for Coloradans who qualify.
-When you apply for Medicaid, you are applying for both Medicaid and CHP+.
+Child Health Plan Plus (CHP+) is a public health insurance program for children ages 18 and younger and pregnant women who earn too much to qualify for Health First Colorado (Colorado's Medicaid Program), but cannot afford private health insurance.
+Note: Health First Colorado and Child Health Plan Plus (CHP+) are both public health insurance programs for Coloradans who qualify.
+When you apply for Health First Colorado, you are applying for both Health First Colorado and CHP+.
 You do not need to turn in more than one application for you or your family.

 The Colorado Indigent Care Program (CICP) provides discounted health care services to low income people and families.
 CICP is not a health insurance program.
 Services vary by providers.

 You must be at or below 250% of the Federal Poverty Level (FPL)